 The 198 McAllister Street building is being funded through tax-exempt bonds, which UC Law SF will repay with revenue generated through the project.
 Features of the project include:

 - Classrooms, offices, an auditorium, and trial and appellate courtrooms

 - Below-market-rate graduate student housing, with a mix of efficiencies, studios, and one- and two-bedroom apartments

 - Residential amenities including 24-hour security, shared study rooms, an indoor-outdoor residential lounge, common kitchen, video room, laundry, fitness center, exterior atrium, exterior dog run, and bike storage

 - Ground-floor retail and café space

 The 198 McAllister project will be followed by the renovation and structural upgrade of the college’s iconic 28-story Tower at 100 McAllister Street.
 When that work is complete, the Tower and the new 198 McAllister Street building will house almost 1,000 students without displacing any residents of the adjoining neighborhoods.
 “San Francisco has a profound shortage of student housing, and this project and future phases of the Academic Village will help meet that need—in a transit-oriented way—while providing significant benefits to the Tenderloin community,” said State Senator Scott Wiener.
-“I commend UC Hastings for this important step.”
+“I commend UC Law SF for this important step.”